goadesign/goa/examples/streaming/README.md

 ### `history` Endpoint

-This endpoint illustrates **streaming result** with views.
-The client sends a payload defined in `Payload` DSL containing the JWT token and an optional "view" parameter.
-Once auth succeeds, the server streams all the messages sent by the client rendered using the optional "view" parameter.
+This endpoint illustrates a **streaming result** with views.
+The client sends a payload defined in the `Payload` DSL and that contains a JWT token and an optional "view" parameter.
+Once auth succeeds, the server sends results to the client using the stream.
+Each result struct is first projected to the view matching the "view" parameter.

 ```
 $ ./chatter_cli chatter history --token $JWT_TOKEN --view tiny